hubs-creators/awesome-mozilla-hubs/README.md

 ### Scenes

-- [Express](https://hubs.mozilla.com/ztugSUz/express) by Exo Guid is a scenery, where users are located on a train, which travels through a landscape at night.
+- [Express](https://hubs.mozilla.com/ztugSUz/express) - Scene by Exo Guid, where users are located on a train, which travels through a landscape at night.

 ### Spoke